Density matrix quantum Monte Carlo: Results

 \section{Results}

-For this first study of DMQMC we focus primarily on reproducing some exact and well-established results.
-It is generally the case that QMC simulations of the antiferromagnetic Heisenberg model on square lattices of even dimensions do not suffer from the sign problem.
-In the FCIQMC and DMQMC methods this is because all psips spawned on any specific site have the same sign and no annihilation occurs \cite{Spencer2012}.
-This system is therefore particularly convenient to study.

-In order to calculate real finite-temperature properties, it is necessary to include contributions from all $M_S$ (total spin) subspaces.
-The Heisenberg Hamiltonian conserves $M_S$, so different subspaces can be studied using separate simulations, which is an embarrassingly parallel computational task.
-Combining results for different values of $M_S$ is straightforward but requires additional calculations and reveals nothing of interest about the performance of DMQMC.
-We therefore present results for the $M_S=0$ subspace only.
+Results are presented for the $S=1/2$ antiferromagnetic Heisenberg model.
+In order to calculate finite-temperature properties, it is necessary to include contributions from all $M_S$ (total spin) subspaces.
+Because the Heisenberg Hamiltonian conserves $M_S$, different subspaces can be studied using separate simulations for estimators of the form in Eq.~(\ref{eq:estimator}), which is an embarrassingly parallel computational task.
+Combining such results for different values of $M_S$ is straightforward but requires additional calculations and reveals nothing of interest about DMQMC\@.
+The energy and staggered magnetisation results presented in this paper are for the $M_S=0$ subspace only.
+For more general quantities such as $S_2$ it is necessary to perform a simulation with psips spanning all $M_S$ subspaces simultaneously.